 From age (3-6) years – A student will spend 3 years in a pre-school.

-From age (6-8) years- A student will spend 2 years in class 1 and 2.
+From age (6-8) years- A student will spend 2 years in classes 1 and 2.

 The preparatory stage is for kids who are (8-11) years old.

 From class 3 to 5.
 They will have ICR classes which are interactive classrooms.
-Main focus will be on their skill development at this stage.
+The main focus will be on their skill development at this stage.